About Cape Pallarenda

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

 In 1986, 44 hectares of land encompassing the former quarantine station was gazetted as an environmental park managed by Queensland Parks and Wildlife Service (QPWS).
 In 1990 and 1991, the remaining buildings were restored and became the then Regional Office of the department.
-It was regazetted as conservation park in 1994.
-As heritage listed buildings, their protection is ensured into the future.
+It was gazetted as conservation park in 1994.
+As Queensland heritage listed buildings and structures, their protection is ensured into the future.

 QPWS manages Cape Pallarenda Conservation Park for its natural and cultural values.